tfidfwastaken/gitnotes/week5.md

 Well I forgot to include this section last week, but it was kind of implicit with my ["it's obvious" debacle](http://atharvaraykar.me/gitnotes/week4#on-obviousness).

-Well this week, I had a small blooper.
+This week, I had a small blooper.
 To quote the [MyFirstContribution](https://git-scm.com/docs/MyFirstContribution) documentation:

 > While you’re looking at the email, you should also note who is CC’d, as it’s common practice in the mailing list to keep all CCs on a thread.